 Randall Griffin is a Professor in the Department of Art History at Southern Methodist University.
-After receiving a Ph.D. in art history from the University of Delaware, he was a Wyeth Pre-doctoral Fellow for two years at the National Gallery of Art’s Center for Advanced Study in the Visual Arts, and then taught a year at Vanderbilt University before coming to SMU in 1993.
-He has authored several articles, as well as two books and an exhibition catalogue.
-His most recent study, Winslow Homer: An American Vision, won the Dallas Museum of Art’s Vasari book award in 2008.
-He is presently at work on a book that examines 19th and 20th century American representations of the abnormal body.
+After receiving a Ph.D. in art history from the University of Delaware, he was a Wyeth Pre-doctoral Fellow for two years at the National Gallery of Art’s Center for Advanced Study in the Visual Arts, and then taught at Vanderbilt University before coming to SMU in 1993.
+He has authored several articles, as well as three books and an exhibition catalogue.
+His Winslow Homer: An American Vision won the Dallas Museum of Art’s Vasari Prize in 2008.
+Dr. Griffin’s Georgia O’Keeffe is forthcoming with Phaidon Press in the spring of 2014, and he is currently at work on a book about “O’Keeffe after Stieglitz.”

 Ph.D.
 Art History, University of Delaware, 1994

 M.A.
 Art History, University of Kansas, 1985

 Different uses of nature in American modernism, along with depictions of the "abnormal body."